Self-Collected HPV Testing Now Accepted for Cervical Cancer Screening

 The sample is then tested in a laboratory using a PCR-based HPV DNA assay, which detects the genetic material of high-risk HPV types (particularly types 16, 18, 31, 33, 45, 52, and 58, which together account for over 90% of HPV-related cervical cancers).
 Results are typically available within one to two weeks.

-It is important to understand that a negative HPV self-test is highly reassuring, with a negative predictive value exceeding 99%.
+It is important to understand that a negative HPV self-test is highly reassuring, with a very high negative predictive value.
 However, a positive HPV result does not mean cancer is present.
 Most HPV infections clear spontaneously within one to two years.
 A positive result triggers follow-up with a healthcare provider for a clinical examination, which may include Pap cytology, colposcopy, or both, to determine whether abnormal cell changes are present.

 Who Benefits Most from Self-Collection?

-In the United States, approximately 14 million people with a cervix are overdue for cervical cancer screening.
-Screening participation has remained stubbornly below the Healthy People 2030 target of 84.3%, with significant disparities affecting certain populations.
+In the United States, approximately 14 million people with a cervix are estimated to be overdue for cervical cancer screening.
+Screening participation has remained below the Healthy People 2030 target of 84.3%, with significant disparities affecting certain populations.
 Self-collection has the potential to reach many of these underscreened individuals.

 Research consistently shows that the primary reasons people avoid cervical screening include discomfort or pain during pelvic examinations, embarrassment and anxiety about the procedure, difficulty scheduling and attending clinical appointments, lack of health insurance or a regular healthcare provider, cultural or religious concerns about pelvic examinations, and history of sexual trauma that makes examinations distressing.

-A systematic review of 28 studies examining the acceptability of self-collection found that over 90% of participants found it easy to perform, 85% preferred self-collection to clinician collection, and 75% of previously underscreened individuals said they would be more likely to participate in screening if self-collection were available.
-Randomized trials in countries where self-collection has been implemented (including the Netherlands, Australia, and Denmark) have shown 15-30% increases in screening participation.
+Studies examining the acceptability of self-collection have found that the vast majority of participants found it easy to perform, and most preferred self-collection to clinician collection.
+Research also suggests that previously underscreened individuals are significantly more likely to participate in screening when self-collection is available.
+Randomized trials in countries where self-collection has been implemented — including the Netherlands, Australia, and Denmark — have shown meaningful increases in screening participation, with some programs reporting participation gains of 15-30%.

 Frequently Asked Questions

 Self-collected HPV testing allows you to collect your own vaginal sample using a simple swab, without needing a pelvic exam.
 The sample is sent to a laboratory for HPV DNA testing.
-Research shows it has 95-99% sensitivity for detecting high-risk HPV, comparable to clinician-collected samples.
+Research shows that when validated PCR-based assays are used, self-collected samples have sensitivity comparable to clinician-collected samples for detecting high-risk HPV.

-Self-collected HPV testing has comparable sensitivity for detecting high-risk HPV.
+Self-collected HPV testing using PCR-based assays has shown comparable sensitivity for detecting high-risk HPV and cervical precancer.
 However, self-collection is used for HPV DNA testing specifically, not for Pap cytology.
 If your HPV test is positive, you will need a follow-up visit with a healthcare provider for further evaluation including possible colposcopy.

-As of early 2026, FDA-approved self-collection HPV tests are becoming available through healthcare providers and select pharmacies in the US.
-Several countries including the Netherlands and Australia have integrated self-collection into national programs.
+Following the FDA's 2024 approval of the first HPV test for self-collection, these tests are becoming available through healthcare providers and select pharmacies in the US.
+Several countries including the Netherlands and Australia have already integrated self-collection into national screening programs.
 Check with your healthcare provider about availability and insurance coverage in your area.

 References